geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 We can retrain 8B now, but the time is crazy,

 ##### **Geohot** [[00:02:02](https://www.youtube.com/watch?v=22O5E5aAnJU&t=122)]
-because we should kick off one with...
+because we should kick off one with..

 ##### **Geohot** [[00:02:04](https://www.youtube.com/watch?v=22O5E5aAnJU&t=124)]
 Do you want to kick off one with 1.2.4 context or something?